Learn how to create wood Christmas stockings than can be hung on the mantel or used as a planter outside. Perfect holiday mantel decor!

 I spray-painted the stocking and the box white, and then added multi-colored polka dots to the stocking only using the spouncer.
 Then I added chalkboard paint to the top of the stocking, the front and back of the toe, and the front of the box.

-I encourage you to come up with a paint scheme that works with your decor!
+I encourage you to come up with a paint scheme for your wood Christmas stockings that works with your decor!

 I love that you can not only use these inside, but they can also be outside planters.
 (You’ll want to forgo the chalkboard and use an outdoor polyurethane to protect them if you choose that route.)